TektelicCommunications/data-converters/README.md

 # Data Converters for TEKTELIC Devices
-This repository contains the data converters that are to be used on TEKTELIC & TTN Network Server for TEKTELIC Sensors.
+This repository contains the data converters that are to be used on TEKTELIC & other Network Server for TEKTELIC Sensors.
 These data converters can be used as a reference for other platforms.

 ### Available Sensors
+- AURA
+- BREEZE
-- Aura Flux
+- CLOVER
-- Breeze
+- COMFORT
-- Clover
+- EDOCTOR
-- Comfort
+- FLUX
-- eDoctor
+- INDUSTRIAL TRANSCIVER
-- Industrial Transceiver
+- KIWI
-- Kiwi
+- ORCA
-- Orca
+- PELICAN
-- Pelican/EX
+- PELICAN EX
-- Seal
+- SEAL
-- Sparrow
+- SPARROW
-- Tundra
+- TUNDRA
-- Vivid
+- VIVID

 ### Available Versions
 There are four versions of each data converters available.